mlforsystems/mlforsystems.github.io/call_for_papers.md

 ## Submission Instructions

 We welcome submissions of up to 4 pages (not including references).
+This is not a strict limit, but authors are encouraged to adhere to it if possible.
 All submissions must be in PDF format and should follow the [NIPS 2018 format](https://nips.cc/Conferences/2018/PaperInformation/StyleFiles).

 * Submissions do not have to be anonymized
-* Please submit your paper no later than October 19th, 2018 using CMT (Link to be announced)
+* Please submit your paper no later than October 19th, 2018 to CMT at [https://cmt3.research.microsoft.com/NIPSMLforSystems2018](https://cmt3.research.microsoft.com/NIPSMLforSystems2018)

 ## Important Dates
 * Submission Deadline: October 19th, 2018